dockstore/dockstore/_docs/getting-started-with-wdl.md

 }
 ```

-**Tip:** the Dockstore CLI can handle inputs with HTTPS, FTP, and S3 URLs but that's beyond the scope of this tutorial.
+**Tip:** the Dockstore CLI can handle inputs with HTTPS, FTP, GS, and S3 URLs but that's beyond the scope of this tutorial.

 You can see in the above I give the relative path to the input under `bam_input` and the memory in GB that I want to use for the task.